Able, gifted & talented

 Able pupils are highlighted by our tracking system and academic policies, which ensure that they are consistently and appropriately stretched and stimulated.
 Equally, pupils benefit from a carefully-developed enrichment programme, with apt specialist support.

-Activities for the Able, Gifted and Talented range from leading roles in Rock Challenge and School sports teams to clubs in Art, Dance, MFL and ICT.
+Activities for the Able, Gifted & Talented range from leading roles in Dance Live! and School sports teams to clubs in Art, Dance, MFL and ICT.
 We participate in Maths Challenges, follow book awards and provide dedicated specialist days in Science.
 Pupils have the opportunity to extend their interest and curiosity in wide-ranging ways, whether it is Greek, Business or the Cold War.
 Conferences, workshops and events acquaint pupils with subjects which look beyond the present curriculum and to academic futures and there are inspirational academic and vocational speakers.

 Each subject area provides in class and co-curricular opportunities to support pupils in their particular area of giftedness or talent.
 Some notable examples include: